mdai61/Desing-pattern/README.md

-Predicting H1 Target for November 2024: A Predictive Modeling Project with OOP and Design Patterns Overview
+Predicting H1 Target for November 2024: A Predictive Modeling Project with OOP & Design Patterns Overview
-This project extends the previous implementation of predictive modeling to forecast the target in the H1 (1-hour) timeframe for November 2024.
-While the underlying objective and data remain the same, this project focuses on incorporating object-oriented programming (OOP) principles and software design patterns to improve code structure, reusability, and maintainability.
+This project extends a previous predictive modeling implementation by incorporating object-oriented programming (OOP) principles and software design patterns.
+It enhances code maintainability, reusability, and scalability while maintaining the original goal of forecasting target categories based on historical OHLCV data resampled into the H1 (1-hour) timeframe.
-The key objectives include:
-1. Forecasting the target categories based on historical OHLCV data resampled into the H1 timeframe.
+Key improvements:
-2. Leveraging OOP principles (abstraction, inheritance, polymorphism, encapsulation) to structure the codebase.
+•	Refactored Codebase: Uses OOP principles (encapsulation, inheritance, polymorphism, abstraction).
-3. Using design patterns such as the Template Method, Strategy, and Decorator to organize the workflow and enhance flexibility.
+•	Design Patterns: Implemented Template Method, Strategy, and Decorator patterns.
+•	Graphical User Interface (GUI): Integrated Kivy-based UI for model selection and execution.
+•	Automated Testing: Developed unit tests for trainers and visualizers.
+•	WHL Packaging: Created a distributable Python package (.whl) for easy installation.
 ________________________________________
 Target Categories
 The target categories are based on the percentage change in the Close price over the next 10 H1 candles: